Rules of Conduct

 - I will demonstrate virtually every pose I want you to try, mostly because it’s faster and easier to show clients what I want them to do than try to explain it verbally.
 My posing is likely to get at least a chuckle out of you.
 You’ll understand better when you shoot with me or see any of my behind the scenes videos.
 And you can still say no to the pose.

 - When you book, I ask you to fill out a comprehensive questionnaire.
 One of the questions asks you how much skin you wish to reveal, from fully clothed to showing everything off.
 This becomes your line in the sand, and I am fully aware of it.
 I will respect it.
 Only you can change that line, forward — more skin — or backward — less skin, at any time during the photo session.
 It’s totally 100% your choice.
 I may suggest getting out of your comfort zone (crossing your line).
-Not because I want to see you naked, but because I truly believe that clients get more out of my Boudoir Experience if they get out of their comfort zone and do something daring… something they never thought they could do.
+Not because I want to see you naked, but because I truly believe that clients get more out of a Phantasy Photos’ boudoir experience if they get out of their comfort zone and do something daring… something they never thought they could do.
 But, you can say no. I won’t be offended.

 - I encourage clients to bring a guest.
 It can be a girlfriend, a male friend, boyfriend/girlfriend, spouse, or significant other.
 Your guest may watch anything and everything, from the hair and makeup session to the photo session to the photo reveal following the photo session.
 S/he can even help me out by holding reflectors, moving equipment, adjusting hair, clothing, jewelry, and/or body parts during the photo session.

 - I do take behind the scenes video, mostly for our mutual security.
 But I may also use portions of the videos for marketing and to show prospective clients what it’s like to have her Boudoir Experience with me.
+If, by chance, there is any nudity in the video, those parts are left on the cutting room floor.

 - An occasional corny joke to get you to laugh.
 Movie quotes… I quote movies a lot!